-I’ll show you exactly how to lose weight without ever feeling deprived, angry or guilty about food.
-I’ll even show you exactly how much you should be eating without ever counting a calorie!
+I’ll show you exactly how to lose weight without dieting or feeling deprived, angry or guilty about food.
+I’ll also show you exactly how much you should be eating without ever counting a calorie!

-In addition I want to reassure you that you are not the problem and that the diet industry is to blame for any failed diet attempts, and the reasons why diets fail in the long run.
+I want to reassure you that you are not the problem and that the diet industry is to blame for any failed diet attempts, and the reasons why dieting fails in the long run.

 And wouldn’t it be nice escape the ‘diet trap’ completely?
 Well I’ll help you with that too.